Q: My husband and I are both twins. I am an identical twin, and he is a fraternal twin. What are our chances of having twins of our own?

 - Monozygotic twins (1 egg and sperm which split after fertilization)

 The incidence of monozygotic twins is the same all over the world, it's 1 in 250 pregnancies.
-And not matter if you were a monozygotic twin or not, the incidence is still the same.
+And no matter if you were a monozygotic twin or not, the incidence is still the same.

 The incidence of dizygotic twins in general is 1 in 85 pregnancies, but it also depends on your ethnic background.
 People from Africa have a higher incidence and Asians have a somewhat lower incidence.

+If you were identical twins or you previously had identical twins then the risk is still the same, it's 1 in 250.
 Your chance of having twins is not increased because you are an identical twin.

 Here are the odds of having twins: